• Skip to primary navigation

 • Cover and refrigerate several hours to allow flavors to blend.

-• Don't miss all of our helpful hints, substitution ideas, cooking tips, and other delicious recipes that can be found in our post.
-Check it out!
+• For more helpful hints, substitution ideas, cooking tips, and other delicious recipes check out my post above.

 • VARIATIONS: Use a yellow, orange, or red bell pepper; Use any favorite cheese, but a sharper cheddar, smoked gouda, and swiss cheese have the most flavor impact.